victoriarainc/lgbtCenterofRaleigh/README.md

 After the site is launched, a link will be provided at the bottom of the page to bring users to a survey about their experience.
 This data will be monitored and taken into consideration for further maintenance of the site to make sure goals were reached.

 ### Future State and Roadmap
+* Continue to maintain and update the new site
+* Integrate Bootstrap prototype into existing code base
+* Continue to measure success of the new site by gathering survey data